Webinars

 Working as an actor or in stage management can be rewarding, inspiring and exciting, but it also presents a unique set of challenges.
 Hectic schedules, auditioning for roles, dealing with rejection and working long or anti-social hours are just some of the things that can all impact your mental and physical health.

-Heather is an experienced therapist who regularly works with performing artists and has been an actor herself.
 Each session works as a one-off or you can join all six.
 Best of all, these workshops will be held online, so you can join from the comfort of your own home (and feel free to have your camera on or off as you prefer!).

 Be the first to know